 When I accepted a job at an international school in Jakarta, almost no one was excited for me.
-I was living in Shanghai at the time, so my coworkers were pretty adventurous souls.
-But everyone seemed focused on the terror threat hanging over Indonesia.
+I was in Shanghai at the time, so my coworkers were pretty adventurous souls.
+But everyone seemed to think living in Indonesia was a bad idea.

 “Don’t go there now,” one Australian couple told me straight up.
 Which wasn’t totally unreasonable, given recent events.

 So yeah, terrorists were explicitly targeting foreigners, and with some success.
 It wasn’t exactly the best time to be living in Indonesia as an expat.

 During the job interview, I’d asked my new principal about safety.
 He’d reassured me that I’d live in a staff compound in the suburbs, far from the troubles downtown.

 He also told me that this school had incredible career longevity, with some staff living in Indonesia 20 years or longer.

 I figured those teachers didn’t have death wishes any more than I did.
 So I felt confident leaping in with both feet.
 Here’s how it played out.